pol-yap/java-shareit/README.md

 - Item search by keyword
 - Booking request may be approved by item owner or rejected by him
 - After end of the item booking, the user can leave a comment about this item
-- Main servis runs behind gateway
+- Main service runs behind gateway

 ## Technology stack
 - Java